zardra/nuclide/docs/_docs/languages/hack.md

 > In the Nuclide Settings, there is an option to specify the remote port as well.
 If you specify
 > the port in an `.ini` file with `xdebug.remote_port`, make sure it matches what is in the
-> Nuclide DBGP Attach Port and/or DBGP Launch Port settings found under `nuclide-debugger-php`.
+> Nuclide port setting found under `nuclide-debugger-php`.

 Make sure the **Arguments for your PHP runtime** setting points to your `.ini` file.